unoplatform/uno.toolkit.ui/doc/helpers/itemsrepeater-extensions.md

 #### Remarks

-- `Selected-`properties only takes effect when `SelectionMode` is set to a valid value that is not `None`.
+- `Selected-`properties only take effect when `SelectionMode` is set to a valid value that is not `None`.
 - `ItemsSelectionMode`: Defines constants that specify the selection behavior.
   > Different numbers of selected items are guaranteed: None=0, SingleOrNone=0 or 1, Single=1, Multiple=0 or many.
   - `None`: Selection is disabled.